idfy-io/docs/README.md

 ## Status page

-If you want to know the status of our services, or subscribe to notifications go to our Statuspage: [http://signere.statuspage.io/](http://signere.statuspage.io/)
+Visit our [status page](https://developer.idfy.io/status) if you want to know the status of our services or subscribe to notifications.

 ## Support